 Additional processes and finishing touches

-You might like your decking to come pre-treated during manufacture, sealing it against destructive outdoor elements — those being moisture and UV.
+You might like your decking to come pre-treated during manufacture, sealing it against the outdoor elements – moisture and UV.
 These treatments can also help the natural beauty of the wood to shine.
 Expect a typical UV protectant finish to add £25 per m².

 Your decking could also come with anti-slip strips, which can add a small amount of cost onto the project price.
-Particularly unusual profiles or in-built deck lighting can also slightly add to costs — these are usually confirmed on enquiry.
+Particularly unusual profiles or in-built deck lighting can also slightly inflate costs — we can confirm these on enquiry.

 Installation and other materials

-If you’re hiring a contractor to install your decking, day rates are usually between £250–£350 depending on location and skill level.
-An average-sized 20m² rectangular deck may take two days to install, producing a cost in the region of £600.
+If you’re hiring a contractor to install your decking, day rates are usually between £250–£350 depending on location.
+An average-sized 20m² rectangular deck may take two days to install, producing installation costs in the region of £600.

-A complex design or uneven surface may inflate labour costs.
+A complex design or uneven surface may increase labour costs.
 Those with the skills may prefer to DIY it in order to keep budgets down!
-Other costs include the decking frame, fixings and corner trims.
-Removal costs of an old deck can also be a hidden cost.

 Looking for a quick decking quote?